Here’s what you receive in your kit. Board, LCD, wires, and screws.

 Make sure the small protrusion on the D-pad sits in the notch on the LCD bracket.

 Before tightening the screws, position the bracket as shown here.
 The joystick pads should be approximately centered in the open area on the bracket to prevent short-circuits.
-Also pay attention to the two small components directly above the bracket.
+Also, if you have PCB 1.1, pay attention to the two small components directly above the bracket.
 The components have a small white outline, and you should attempt to line the top of the bracket with the white line under the components.
-This was unintentional a**hole design with the placement of those two components.
+These components were relocated in PCB 1.2.

 Once you’ve aligned the bracket, tighten the screws.